What Is Franchising?

 2. Is the Franchise a Household Name?

-One of the biggest challenges of aspiring franchisees is choosing a franchise that is recognizable enough to draw a steady stream of customers but not so popular that you can’t afford the franchise fee and the initial investment.
-A possible solution is to choose a franchise with a strong brand identity and a smart general marketing strategy, as opposed to just a recognizable name.
-This is also another way to gauge a franchise’s potential for growth.
-An entrepreneur should be able to spot an effective marketing strategy well before it achieves its desired result.
+One of the biggest challenges of prospective franchisees is choosing a franchise brand that is recognizable enough to draw a steady stream of customers but not so popular that they can’t afford the franchise fee and the initial investment.
+A possible solution is to choose a franchise with a strong brand identity and a smart general marketing strategy instead of just a recognizable name.
+Leveraging a popular franchise often means tapping into an established customer base, but you should know the potential for market saturation in a given area.

 3. Where Will the Business be Located?